 About the Clark County Detention Center

-The Clark County Detention Center (CCDC) serves as a prisoner housing facility for the Las Vegas Metropolitan Police Department.
-Individuals arrested and awaiting trial are also kept there.
-In those cases, the facility also provides pretrial services such as bond payments.
-If you or someone you know is ever detained at this facility, there are several CCDC policies that must be adhered to.
+If you or someone you know is ever detained at the Clark County Jail, there are several CCDC policies that must be adhered to.
 Knowing these rules will help make the time spent incarcerated a little easier.

 Also, see: CCDC Inmate Search